LucasLobo/Party-Popper/README.md

 ## Note

-The front-end has been developed as a mobile prototype, and it is meant to be viewd using a mobile view.
+The front-end has been developed as a mobile prototype, and it is meant to be viewed using a mobile view.
 It was not optimized for desktop (mobile first approach).
 This application is a proof of concept and is not ready for production.

 ## Screenshots